SrikanthKandula/tpch_dbgen_zipf_skew/README.md

 		cd ..;
 	done;
 ```
 With unix-style syntax (cygwin), shows how to run two tasks in parallel in two separate folders.
 We recommend running tasks in different folders to keep their outputs and inputs apart.
 The dbgen outputs orders.tbl.${i} and lineitem.tbl.${i} files into each task_${i} folder.
-Examining the `zipf_debug.log` files in each folder should show that both tasks generate identical manifest and that the second task rolls over its seeds to values that the first taks ends with.
+Examining the `zipf_debug.log` files in each folder should show that both tasks generate identical manifest and that the second task rolls over its seeds to values that the first task ends with.
 This is crucial to ensure that outputs are identical irrespective of degree-of-parallelism.
 Examples of what you might see are present in the `sample_task_${i}` folders in the repo.

 ## 4. Performance
 Please pick a degree-of-parallelism such that each task has a reasonable amount of work (e.g., ~100MB of data to generate or more).
 The default TPC-H datagen precomputes random strings which can take a while; thus the constant overhead per task is sizable.
 Introduction of skew does not effect data generation throughput in any substantial way.